python-cffi/cffi/doc/source/index.rst

  * unknown types: the syntax ``typedef ... foo_t;`` declares the type ``foo_t`` as opaque.

+ * array lengths: when used as structure fields, arrays can have an unspecified length, as in ``int n[];``.
+The length is completed by the C compiler.

  * enums: in ``enum foo { A, B, C, ... };``, the enumerated values are not necessarily in order; the C compiler will reorder them as needed and skip any unmentioned value.
 Like with structs, an ``enum`` that